SzymonBrycki/Python-scripts/README.md

 ## List of scripts with explanation

+### FileAndFolderMapper.py

+A complete script that shows all files and subfolders in a folder, nicely formatted, and offers an option of saving that data.

 ### FileCounter.py
 An early version of script that counts and prints nicely all files and folders in a given directory.
 Currently works 100% only for folders.
 The improved version (still unfinished) can be found in experimental folder.